Specialized X-Ray exams of the arteries and veins to diagnose blockages and other blood vessel problems.

 A procedure for detecting breast cancer, abnormalities in the breast and implant integrity

 An ultrasound of the inside of your belly by inserting a probe into the vagina

 SDMI has always been a leading innovator in healthcare technology in Southern Nevada and we continue to uphold our mission of delivering an exceptional patient experience and accurate results through the cutting-edge technology installed in our facilities.

-Scheduling of the insertion or removal of a chest or arm port is handled by a special team who will be able to answer all your questions about the procedure and provide you with the preparation instructions.
+Scheduling of the insertion or removal of a chest port is handled by a special team who will be able to answer all your questions about the procedure and provide you with the preparation instructions.
 Please call our Interventional Radiology Scheduling department at: 702.732.6020.

 Yes.
 The port can be removed by the Interventional Radiology team at SDMI in a simple procedure similar to the one used to place it.
 Your doctor will let you know when you are ready for your port to be removed.

 Yes.
 It will need to be flushed every 4 weeks, which is done to make sure the port catheter does not become blocked.
 If your port becomes blocked, it will no longer work and may have to be removed.
 The catheter is flushed with a medicine called heparin, which keeps clots from forming.
 Please notify your doctor if you are allergic to heparin, as you will need a special type of port.
 Flushing your port needs to be done by a specially trained nurse.
 Do not allow someone to access your port who is not familiar and trained in port access.
 Your port will also be flushed right before the needle is removed after each treatment or infusion.
 If your port is properly maintained, it can stay in place for as long as your doctor feels you need it.
 It will be removed during a procedure that is similar to how it was put in.